mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 **Initialization of the TangoJS framework**. \quad Before TangoJS can be used, a connector needs to be configured.
-This can be done immediately after required objects are loaded.
+This can be done immediately after the required objects are loaded.
 To instantiate mTango Connector one has to supply the address of the server-side API endpoint and authentication credentials.
-This process is shown in [@Lst:03-tangojs-mtango-connector].
+This process is shown on [@Lst:03-tangojs-mtango-connector].
 To avoid hardcoding the credentials in the application's code one can display a pop-up window during page loading and ask user for his/her credentials.